SandeshReddyGS/Data_Professional_Survey/README.md

 * Python is a widely favored programming language across various data professional roles.
 * The average age of survey respondents is approximately 30 years.
 * Satisfaction with work-life balance appears to be moderately positive, while salary satisfaction is slightly lower on average.

+#### Power BI Dashboard
+The aforementioned visualizations were collectively integrated into a Power BI dashboard, providing a holistic view of the insights derived from the Data Professional Survey Breakdown.

+Power BI Dashboard Access

+Access the Power BI dashboard to explore these visualizations in a dynamic and interactive format - - <a href="https://github.com/SandeshReddyGS/Data_Professional_Survey/blob/main/Data%20Professional%20Survey%20Dashboard.pbix">Data Set</a>

 ## Data Source
 - <a href="https://github.com/SandeshReddyGS/Data_Professional_Survey/blob/main/dataprofessionalsurvey.xlsx">Data Set</a>